hez2010/hez2010/README.md

 ### Hi there 👋

+- 🏫 Undergraduate bachelor of Intelligent System and Software Engineering, 2018-2022.
+- 👯 Microsoft Student Partner.
+- 💬 Can speak Chinese, English and Japanese.
+- 🌱 Currently learning Rust, CLR, System, Compiler and Codegen.
+- ⚡ Want to write a Game Engine and do Game Development in the future.

 <!--
 **hez2010/hez2010** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.